H-7349

 Enforcement Authority

-The Director of the Department of Health has authority to investigate any actual, alleged, or suspected violation of the chapter.
-Penalties for confidentiality violations are governed by § 5-37.3-9 (Rhode Island Confidentiality of Health Care Communications and Information Act).
+The Director of the Department of Health has authority to investigate any actual, alleged, or suspected violation of this chapter.
 No private right of action is created.
-No cure period or safe harbor is specified.
+Penalties for confidentiality violations are governed by existing § 5-37.3-9.
+The Director is authorized to promulgate rules and regulations to carry out the chapter.

 Penalties